basefarm/aws-session-tool/README.md

 * `AWS_EXPIRATION` The time when the current session expires as received from aws (usualy in UTC).
 * `AWS_EXPIRATION_S` The time when the current session expires in seconds since the epoch.
 * `AWS_EXPIRATION_LOCAL` The time when the current session expires in the current locale.
+* `TF_VAR_SESSION_TOOL_ROLES` An array where the possible roles for the current session are stored.
+Intended for use in Terraform's AWS provider as described below.

 # Example workflow